defichain-api/masternode-health/README.md

 # setup Masternode Health by yourself

 This service is based on the PHP framework Laravel.
-For local development, you can use the included docker setup (`docker-compose up -d`).

 Then copy the `.env` using `cp .env.example .env` and then generate a new application key `php artisan key:generate`.
+In this file you need to add your own DB and Redis configuration.

 After that you need to install the composer dependencies (`composer install`) and run the database migrations (`php artisan migrate`).

+## local testing & development
+For local development, you can use the included docker setup (`docker-compose up -d`).
+The `.env.example` is preconfigured for this setup.

 # Bugs or suggestions?
 Open issue or submit a pull request to